mmarsala/peer/peer/peer.rst

      - **Description**
    * - *Initials*\ -**PeerMgmt**
      - Primary
-     - This server will host the Peer Management Center
+     - This server will host the Peer Management Center.
    * - *Initials*\ -**PeerAgentA**
      - Primary
-     - This server will manage the Nutanix Files cluster
+     - This server will manage the Nutanix Files cluster.
    * - *Initials*\ -**PeerAgentB**
      - Secondary
-     - This Windows File Server will be used as a target for replication
+     - This Windows File Server will be used as a target for replication.

 Once complete, your lab environment will resemble the diagram below:

 .. figure:: images/setupdiagram.png

+If you only have a single cluster to work with, *Initials*\ -**PeerAgentB** will also be hosted on this cluster alongside *Initials*\ -**PeerMgmt** and *Initials*\ -**PeerAgentA**.
+More details are included below.

 --------------------------------------------------------------------